ztavakolirad/ztavakolirad/README.md

 - 👋 Hi, I’m @zahratavakolirad
-- 👀 I’m interested in business intelligence
+- 👀 I’m interested in Artificial intelligence and Business Intelligence
-- 🌱 I’m currently learning SSAS
+- 🌱 I’m currently Student at Dalhousie University
-- 💞️ I’m looking to collaborate on Digikala Company
 - 📫 How to reach me linkedin.com/in/zahra-tavakolirad/

-More than two years of experience in working as a Business Intelligence and Data Analyst.
-Passionate about various applications of business intelligence and machine learning in fields of data science, such as ETL,designing a data warehouse, data visualization, reporting, building dashboards, and identifying key performance indicators using machine learning methods.
+ I’m Zahra Tavakoli Rad, a Computer Science student at Dalhousie University.
+I specialize in AI, with experience in machine learning, deep learning, and spatiotemporal data analysis.
+My research focuses on predictive modeling using LSTM and Transformer models.
+I also have a background in Business Intelligence, using tools like Power BI and SQL Server to support data-driven decisions.